azdavis/azdavis.net/posts/en/car-centrism.md

 ## It's not about hating cars

-Similarly, I think that sentiments like "I hate cars" and "[fuck cars](https://old.reddit.com/r/fuckcars/)" are counterproductive.
-I think it's much rarer to convince someone of your viewpoint with anger and hate, than it is by laying out the facts calmly and respectfully.
+In a similar vein, that sentiments like "I hate cars" and "[fuck cars][rfuckcars]" are counterproductive.
+It's much rarer to convince someone of your viewpoint with anger and hate, than it is by laying out the facts calmly and respectfully.

 ## Cars have their place

-You'll notice that I said that I think cars are _often_ not the best way to get around.
+You'll notice that I said that cars are _often_ not the best way to get around.
 But of course, cars are useful when traveling through rural areas, for instance.
 Every developed country that has advanced public transport also has well-developed systems of roads and freeways.

 ## Hope for the future

-Trying to build a city around cars, however, is basically impossible.Car-centric cities cannot possibly be livable and walkable.
+Trying to build a city around cars, however, is basically impossible.
+Car-centric cities cannot possibly be livable and walkable.
 The physical reality of how much space cars take up don't allow it.

 Because of this, I believe over time, cities that want to densify will have no choice but to abandon car centrism and implement support for other modes of transport.